graphical header showing various types of workers

 Center for the Promotion of Health in the New England Workplace (CPH-NEW): CPH-NEW is a collaboration between University of Connecticut and University of Massachusetts Lowell that is dedicated to research, policy, and practice to achieve improved health, safety, and well-being for all working people.
 The Center continues to extend worker-centered approaches to TWH into new occupational settings and for new health challenges.
 It aims to better engage workers in organizational decision-making thorough the participatory approach.

-Healthier Workforce Center of Excellence: This center is a broad regional collaboration among the University of Iowa, Washington University in St. Louis, the University of Kansas Medical Center, WorkWell Kansas, and two NIOSH Total Worker Health Affiliates: the Nebraska Safety Council, and the St. Louis Area Business Health Coalition.
+Healthier Workforce Center of the Midwest (HWC): This center is a broad regional collaboration among the University of Iowa, Washington University in St. Louis, the University of Kansas Medical Center, WorkWell Kansas, and two NIOSH Total Worker Health Affiliates: the Nebraska Safety Council, and the St. Louis Area Business Health Coalition.
 The team aims to address a variety of challenging health issues, including the disproportionately high burden of occupational injury and illness, high rates of poverty, and diminished healthcare access in the predominately rural Federal Region VII (Iowa, Kansas, Nebraska, and Missouri).

-Oregon Healthy WorkForce Center (OHWC): Located at Oregon Health & Science University, OHWC’s mission is to conduct TWH-themed research, outreach, education, and dissemination for workforce safety, health, and well-being in the Occupational Safety Health Administration (OSHA) Region 10 (Oregon, Washington, Alaska, and Idaho).
+Oregon Healthy Workforce Center (OHWC): Located at Oregon Health & Science University, OHWC’s mission is to conduct TWH-themed research, outreach, education, and dissemination for workforce safety, health, and well-being in the Occupational Safety Health Administration (OSHA) Region 10 (Oregon, Washington, Alaska, and Idaho).
 The focus of the center is squarely on safe and healthy work design, TWH intervention effectiveness, and TWH translation into day-to-day practice.

 University of Illinois at Chicago Center for Healthy Work (UIC CHW): The UIC CHW aims to identify and promote employment programs, practices, and policies that will improve worker and community health.
 Their vision is a future of work that promotes inclusive and equitable opportunities for healthy work, including for those in lower paid employment and precarious employment (e.g., temporary workers, workers in the gig economy, etc.).